nds-org/developer-tutorial/cowsay/README.md

 ```

 ## NDS Labs Spec
-Now that we have a Docker image for our service, we need to wrap it in a spec:
+Now that we have a Docker image for our service, we need to tell NDS Labs how to run this image.

+For this, we will need to wrap it in a [JSON service spec](https://opensource.ncsa.illinois.edu/confluence/display/NDS/NDS+Labs+Service+Specification), like the one below:
 ```js
 {
     "key": "cowsay",